moeezmalik/Lightning-Table/documentation/docs/guides/training/configs.md

 As it can be seen from the configuration file, the formatting is in YAML.
 The header of the configuration (in this case "vanilla") specifies the name of the configuration.
-This name will need to be specified in the [trainig command](command.md) when starting a trainig run.
+This name will need to be specified in the [training command](command.md) when starting a trainig run.

 Following are the parameters that need to supplied in an experiment configuration: